ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>If you’ve ever seen JavaScript print values in an unexpected order, you’ve probably run into the event loop.
 Continue reading on Medium »</blockquote>

-<h3>8.
-A Single = Instead of { ...spread } Had Me Debugging for Days - <a href="https://saieedshafi.medium.com/a-single-instead-of-spread-had-me-debugging-for-days-91aab3c68fb8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saieed`**

-<blockquote>I was debugging a Legacy Project’s bug, staring at empty API responses from a 3rd party with absolutely no idea why and partly blaming the…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 TypeScript for Frontend Developers — The Fundamentals and Why It Actually Matters - <a href="https://medium.com/@qodors/typescript-for-frontend-developers-the-fundamentals-and-why-it-actually-matters-00606156aeeb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>